 From airsickness to hunger to general frustration, in-air meltdowns are easy to come by.
 To deal with these issues quickly, pack a carry-on bag filled with emergency supplies and keep it under the seat in front of you.

-- Extra clothes: Make sure you bring along a change of clothes for Baby in a carry-on in case he needs an in-air change, and at least a spare top for yourself so you both won’t spend the duration of the flight in an outfit soggy from an inflight spill, or worse.
+- Extra clothes: Make sure you bring along a change of clothes for Baby in a carry-on in case she needs an in-air change, and at least a spare top for yourself so you both won’t spend the duration of the flight in an outfit soggy from an inflight spill, or worse.

 - Diaper kit: Changing an in-air-diaper tests both parental patience and coordination.
 To make it a bit easier, put everything you need to change Baby’s diaper in one small bag or container and don’t forget to include several zippered plastic bags for soiled diapers.
 Because it’s tough to find consensus on the best disposal strategy, once the diaper is safely ensconced in plastic, ask the flight attendant what the airline prefers you do with it.

-- Snacks: Inopportune flight times or delays can wreak havoc with your toddler’s eating routine – and by extension, his mood.
+- Snacks: Inopportune flight times or delays can wreak havoc with your toddler’s eating routine – and by extension, her mood.
 Pack portable, non-messy snacks you know Baby loves in your carry-on bag so you won’t be at the mercy of whatever you can grab between flights.

 - Toys: Boredom comes a close second to hunger in the list of toddler in-flight challenges.
-Always remember to bring along your toddler’s favorite comfort object, as well as his neatest, mos contained go-to activities, like sticker books or stories.
+Always remember to bring along your toddler’s favorite comfort object, as well as her neatest, mos contained go-to activities, like sticker books or stories.
 Plus, make sure your easy-to-access carry-on bag contains a few surprise toys to pull out if you find yourself reaching the end of your bag of tricks.